chongyixuan980423/TaskManagementApp/README.md

 Set up Task Management Application:
 1. Open TaskManagementApp.sln, there will be two projects in this solution which are TaskManagementApp and TaskManagementAPI.
-2. Replace "<SERVER>" with your SSMS server in appsettings.json for both projects.
+2. Replace SERVER with your SSMS server in appsettings.json for both projects.
    ![image](https://github.com/chongyixuan980423/TaskManagementApp/assets/77527833/629d4593-2c27-4b9c-9829-ec394034f46c)
 3. Right click on solution -> Configure Startup Projects.. -> Follow below settings then click Apply and OK.
    ![image](https://github.com/chongyixuan980423/TaskManagementApp/assets/77527833/0abe39e1-4747-4293-b9ee-95b95a5fda5e)